triangulating-rhombus/pinpoint/README.md

 ### Download/Provision to your Apple device

-  1. In Xcode's AppDelegate.m file, comment out `jsCodeLocation` in Option 1 and uncomment `jsCodeLocation` in Option 2.
-For XCode Simulator rendering, do the opposite.
+  1. In Xcode's AppDelegate.m file, comment out the `jsCodeLocation` line in Option 1 and uncomment `jsCodeLocation` in Option 2.
+To revert back for XCode Simulator rendering, do the opposite.